 Wherever possible, our dental negligence solicitors at Farleys will pursue your case on a No Win, No Fee basis, minimising the financial risk involved.

-Do I have a claim for dental negligence in Burnley?
+Do I have a claim for dental negligence?

 Dental negligence generally occurs during diagnosis or treatment.
 If your physical wellbeing or quality of life has been affected by any of the following, you may have a claim for dental negligence.